ProcessedCarbon/EventCalendarBuilder/README.md

 ### Note-worthy
 1. A altered wordninja library is used under EdittedPackages/wordninja
 2. Spacy transformer code has been manually editted to use 'torch.utils._pytree.register_pytree_node' instead of 'torch.utils._pytree._register_pytree_node' in transformer/utils/generic.py

+### Google API
+1. Store your google credentials file in .\PythonFiles\Calendar\GoogleCalendar\GoogleCalendarAPI and name it 'credentials.json'

+### Outlook API
+1. Create a GoogleConstants.py file and update the client secret and client id of azure project in path PythonFiles\Calendar\Outlook.
+2. Look at OutlookConstants_Sample.py for example

+### NER Model
+1. Place spacy model folder in PythonFiles\NER\model and rename constant in NERConstant in folder PythonFiles\NER\NER_Constants.py